-Education forms a foundation for progress of individuals.
+Education forms a foundation for the progress of individuals.
 It is

-instrumental in developing individuals to identify their potentials in an
+instrumental in identifying and developing the potential of individuals in an

 increasingly challenging world that would support them to lead a

 good life.
 Around 700 million people in India live in more than